hashicorp/consul-template/docs/configuration.md

 This section covers the various options available to configure Consul Template, data sources, templates, and different run time modes.
-For simplicity, the configuration options are written in context of an HCL configuration file, however they can be set via CLI flags or written in JSON.
+For simplicity, the configuration options are written in context of an HCL configuration file, however they can be written in JSON or most options can be set via CLI flags.

 ## Consul Template